Your 4 Bodies to Well-Being – The 4Q Boundaries Framework

 Emotional Body Definition

 The emotional body is an energy field that surrounds the body.
 Its frequency is dynamic and connects to the other bodies – physical, mental, and spiritual.
 The emotional body is the link between your thoughts and physical sensations.
-Emotions act as a bridge, actively shaping your physical state and influences your physical state.
+Emotions act as a bridge, actively shaping your physical state and influencing your mental state.

 Emotions are a powerful form of non-verbal communication.
 Long before we develop language, we express our needs and signal our state of being through joy, sadness, fear, anger, and a whole range of feelings.
 Even as adults, our emotions offer raw, intuitive data that actively shape our choices, interactions, and physical state.
 Understanding, respecting, and processing these signals is key to emotional maturity.